YinJC/uk-tex-faq/FAQ-nopageno.md

----
-layout: page
-title: How to get rid of page numbers
+# How to get rid of page numbers
----

 Very occasionally, one wants a document with no page numbers.
 For such occasions, the package [`nopageno`](http://ctan.org/pkg/nopageno) will make